mariosaldanha10/Lost_and_Found_project/README.md

 Users who have lost items can track the status of their lost items to see if they were found.
 Users can edit their profile information to include personal contact information.

+<h1><b>Installation</b></h1>

+To run a Django project that you have downloaded or forked from Github, follow these steps:

+Install the required dependencies: Make sure you have Python and Django installed on your machine.
+If not, you can download and install them from the official Python and Django websites.
+Additionally, if the project has a requirements.txt file, you can install the project dependencies by running the command pip install -r requirements.txt in your terminal.

+Create a virtual environment: It is recommended to create a virtual environment to isolate the dependencies of the project from your system's global Python environment.
+You can create a virtual environment by running the following command in your terminal:

+python -m venv myenv
+This will create a new virtual environment named myenv.

+Activate the virtual environment: Once you have created the virtual environment, activate it by running the following command in your terminal:

+source myenv/bin/activate
+If you are on Windows, use the following command instead:

+myenv\Scripts\activate

+Configure the project settings: Depending on the project, you may need to configure the settings.py file with your local settings such as the database configuration, static files path, etc.

+Run migrations: If the project has a database, you need to run migrations to create the necessary tables.
+You can do this by running the following command in your terminal:

+python manage.py migrate
+Run the development server: Finally, you can run the development server by running the following command in your terminal:

+python manage.py runserver
+This will start the development server at http://127.0.0.1:8000/.
+You can open this URL in your web browser to see the project.

+That's it!
+Now you can explore the Django project you have downloaded or forked from Github.

 <b>References</b>
 Django CRUD (Create, Retrieve, Update, Delete) Function Based Views